-Current is supplied to the automatic pump whenever the batteries are connected.
-The bilge pump switch in the helm is supplied current when the house battery switch is in the "ON" position.
+Current is supplied to the automatic switches whenever the batteries are connected.
+The bilge pump switches in the helm are supplied current when the house battery switch is in the "ON" position.
 Breakers for both the manual and the automatic functions are located on the MDP.

 Activate the manual bilge pump briefly each time the boat is used to ensure pump is operating properly.
-Activate the automatic switch manually to verify operation by spraying water in the aft bilge until the automatic switch activates the pump.
+Activate the automatic switch manually to verify operation by spraying enough water in the area to trigger the pump.
 There is a delay built into the switch before the pump will activate.
 The pump will continue to operate for a short time after the water is removed.
-Refer to the bilge pump manufacturer's information under "Plumbing" for more information.
+Refer to the manufacturer's information under "Plumbing" for more information.